flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

-# Schedule FNMS report
+## Schedule FlexNet Manager report

+### What it does
-This policy will run a FNMS report (Custom view) and send the result via email.
+This policy will run a FlexNet Manager report (Custom view) and send the result via email.
 The policy is a report only policy, no action is taken during the Policy Escalation.

 The report / Mail output looks like this: